Checking accounts, savings accounts, certificates of deposit, credit cards, lines of credit, loans, merchant services and payroll services

 Here are some of Wells Fargo’s business banking requirements:

-Checking accounts, lines of credit and automated bill management systems
+Checking accounts, lines of credit, credit cards and automated bill management systems

-Bluevine is an online bank offering high-yield checking accounts and other solutions to streamline your finances.
-Its basic checking plan earns 2% APY on balances up to $250,000, plus unlimited transactions — all for free.
-Upgrading to Bluevine’s Premier checking unlocks more benefits, including 4.25% APY on balances up to $3 million.
+If you’re planning to open only a checking account and you want to earn interest on your funds, Bluevine could be a good fit.
+This online bank offers high-yield checking accounts and other business solutions to streamline your finances.
+Its basic checking account earns 1.30% APY on balances up to $250,000, plus unlimited transactions — all for free.
+Upgrading to Bluevine’s Premier checking unlocks more benefits, including 3.50% APY on balances up to $3 million.

 If you need same-day business financing, Bluevine’s line of credit can deliver up to $250,000 within minutes for current customers.
 Otherwise, funding can take between one to three business days.
-Bluevine has strict criteria for financing, making it a less ideal option for startups or low-revenue companies.
+Keep in mind that Bluevine has strict criteria for financing, making it less ideal for startups or low-revenue companies.

 Read our full Bluevine review.